-- Assigned duties must be carried out in a timely, efficient manner as directed or delegated. - When entering a patient room and/or when greeting a patient, practice the following. - Knock before entering - Greet the patient by name - If it is first contact of the day, introduce yourself by name and title - Tell the patient why you are in the room. - o When exiting a pt room GetMed Staffing Inc. patient care staff is expected to: - Inform the Patient / Family that you are leaving - State time you expect return - Ask if there is anything the pt. / family needs before you leave
+- Any inappropriate interactions between patients and staff, staff and staff, or staff and others within the hospital will be met with investigation and quick response within the framework of GetMed Staffing, Inc. policy and procedure. - Employees who are licensed or certified in any profession shall follow all applicable rules or professional codes of conduct pertaining to that profession, in addition to the rules stated herein. - All GetMed Staffing, Inc. patient care staff will be expected maintain English proficiency standards and use English exclusively during all paid working hours. - The client's name badge must be worn at all times while on assignment, above the waist with name and title fully visible. - While at the hospital, all employees must follow these basic rules: - Eating and drinking are only permitted in the cafeteria, designated employee lounges, unit conference rooms and in private offices, when not in use for patient care. - Sleeping is not permitted during paid working hours. - Personal phone calls on the unit during work time are prohibited, except in emergency situations - Assigned duties must be carried out in a timely, efficient manner as directed or delegated. - When entering a patient room and/or when greeting a patient, practice the following. - Knock before entering - Greet the patient by name - If it is first contact of the day, introduce yourself by name and title - Tell the patient why you are in the room. - When exiting a pt room GetMed Staffing, Inc. patient care staff is expected to: - Inform the Patient / Family that you are leaving - State time you expect return - Ask if there is anything the pt. / family needs before you leave